Alone (Bee Gees song)

 "Alone" is a song by musical group the Bee Gees.
 The ballad, written by Barry, Robin, and Maurice Gibb, is the opening track on their 21st studio album, Still Waters (1997), and was the first single released from the album on 17 February 1997.
 In the United Kingdom, the song was backed with two B-sides: "Closer Than Close" and "Rings Around the Moon", while in the United States, a live version of "Stayin' Alive" was included on the single releases.

-The track was a worldwide hit, peaking at number five in the United Kingdom and number two in New Zealand, where it was the 10th-highest-selling single of 1997.
+The track was a worldwide hit, peaking at number five in the United Kingdom and number two in New Zealand, where it was the 10th-most successful single of 1997.
 In Canada, it reached number 20 and was the most successful adult contemporary song of 1997 according to RPM magazine.
 On the US Billboard Hot 100, the single peaked at number 28, making it the Bee Gees' 30th and final top-40 hit in the US, after being a Billboard "Hot Shot" debut at number 34.